The elderly and disabled often need special measures to manage the risks associated with living alone.

 • Arthritis • Blindness • Cardiovascular Disease • Deafness • Diabetes • Epilepsy • Heart Disease • Hypertension • Kidney Disease • Motor Neuron Disease • Multiple Sclerosis • Parkinson’s Disease • Physical Disability •

 The Telecare Pendant can be worn around the wrist or around the neck.
 Alarm users can choose the option which is most comfortable to them.

 The Telecare Alarm can be installed within five minutes.
 Simply plug in the base unit, connect the telephone to the unit and begin a test call.

 The Telecare Alarm contains all of the latest industry technology and has been designed to be as easy and simple to use as possible.

 In an emergency, the alarm user simply presses the button on the pendant.
 This sends an alert to our 24-hour monitoring team.

 In the news this week, EE and Virgin Media have both been fined millions of pounds by Ofcom.
-Meanwhile, the number of people missing in California has risen dramatically in the last couple of days as the wild fires continue to spread.
-Read More
+Meanwhile, the number of people missing in the California fires has risen dramatically